FREE Shipping on orders over $899

 • Strengthens bones

-Thanks to its silicon content.
-It is recommended to consume horsetail for older people or those who have suffered a fracture.
-Consumption of this plant helps strengthen bones, fixes calcium and helps the body retain it longer.
-The horsetail also prevents the tendons from breaking when exerting effort or exercise.
-It is ideal for ligament tears, muscle strains, dislocations and also to prevent osteoporosis in women in menopause.
+Thanks to its silicon content, horsetail is recommended for older people or those who have suffered a fracture.
+Consuming this plant helps strengthen bones, binds calcium, and helps the body retain it longer.
+Horsetail also prevents tendons from tearing during exertion or exercise.
+It is ideal for ligament tears, muscle strains, dislocations, and also for preventing osteoporosis in menopausal women.

 Improves hair and nails

-Again we have to talk about silicon as one of the beneficial properties of horsetail.
-Helps prevent baldness and the appearance of dandruff.
+Once again, we must mention silicon as one of the beneficial properties of horsetail.
+It helps prevent baldness and dandruff.
 It also strengthens brittle nails and allows them to grow faster.

 Benefits and properties of horsetail